How to Effectively Implement Merit Pay Systems:

 Pros and Cons of Merit Pay:

-Merit pay communicates the company's objectives to employees and confirms what the company values from their employees.
+- Merit pay communicates the company's objectives to employees and confirms what the company values in their employees.

-Depending on the communication skill of the supervisor, employees who do not earn merit pay may not fully understand why not or what they can do to earn it.
+- Depending on the communication skills of the supervisor, employees who do not earn merit pay may not fully understand why not or what they can do to earn it.
 Lack of clear communication can lead to employee frustration.

 Team Members Involved in Merit Pay Systems: